 Salvation Army: Ensures people have access to food, shelter and child care through its nationwide network.
 Outreach includes drive-through food pickups, community-based food delivery through canteens and meals at Salvation Army facilities.
 It also provides snacks and hydration to first responders.
 You can donate here.

-How to support restaurants, cafes and bars that have closed
+How to support restaurants, cafes and bars

 “Gift cards are like interest-free loans,” San Antonio restaurant owner Steve McHugh told The Washington Post.
-Having some income from the gift cards could help a restaurant get back up and running again, says Edouardo Jordan, a James Beard-award-winning chef.
+Having some income from the gift cards could help a restaurant get back up and running again, says Edouardo Jordan, a James Beard award-winning chef.

 You also may consider supporting servers and other workers who have been laid off by donating to a fund or nonprofit, such as the Restaurant Workers’ Community Foundation, mentioned above.
 Restaurant Opportunities Centers United, a nonprofit organization serving restaurant workers, recently launched a campaign to raise $500,000 for a disaster relief fund.
 You can also look for workers relief funds that may have been set up in your area.